DenhamPreen/finka-email-signatures/README.md

 # email-signatures

-This repo hosts Wildcards email signatures as well as acts as a CDN for the images
+This repo hosts Finka Advisory email signatures as well as acting as a CDN for the images